-It doesn't matter whether you drive a high-performance car or a slightly more practical family hatchback, the four slivers of rubber that adorn your wheels are absolutely vital to keeping motorists, erm, motoring.
+It doesn't matter whether you drive a high-performance car or a slightly more practical family hatchback, the four slivers of rubber that adorn your wheels are absolutely vital to keeping you motoring.

 How does wintry weather affect my tyres?